squidmarks/js_mzml/README.md

 # js-mzml

-> Please note: Files are currently being read synchronously which limits the size of mzML file that can be read.
-Since mzML files are often large, this is indeed a problem.
-Code is being worked on to make it asynchronous with a filestream so that there aren't issues with the file size.

 js-mzML is a node module for parsing mzML files used in mass spectrometry.

 This module is based off of another module [found here](https://github.com/cheminfo-js/mzML), but some changes have been made.
 Notably: